LucHermitte/mu-template/doc/workflows.md

 :MuTemplate
 ```

-Note that you'll probably purge the buffer content with `:%d`.
+Note that you'll probably want to purge the buffer content with `:%d`.

 Note that `:MuTemplate c/while` will expand the `c/while` snippet at cursor
 position.